MoneyFi-fund/moneyFi-SDK/README.md

 ### User Management
 1. Use `createUser(payload)` to register new users if not exist
 2. Call `hasWalletAccount(params)` to check wallet account exist in Aptos
-3. Use `getTxInitializationWalletAccount(params)` if wallet account setup is needed in Aptos and then submit the signed transaction to the blockchain
+3. Use `getInitializationWalletAccountTxPayload(params)` if wallet account setup is needed in Aptos and then submit the signed transaction to the blockchain

 ### Deposit Flow
 1. Call `getDepositTxPayload(params)` with deposit details